LydiaMT/data-structures-and-algorithms/javascript/code-challenges/quickSort/BLOG.md

 ```
 ## Under The hood

 The power of quick sort comes into play with the `partition` helper function.
-This function starts by picking an item as the `pivot` item, and the compares all items against it.
+This function starts by picking an item as the `pivot` item, and compares all items against it.
 This function creates a temporary left and right value, and while the left value is less than the right value check the values and see if you need to swap them one way or the other.
 This comes into play with the `if(arr[i] <= pivot)` conditional check.
 If they need to be swapped, the values are then passed into the `swap` helper function.

 At the end of the sorting process, the `pivot` value is placed in the appropriate position in relation to the left and right values that it was just sorted against.